-Organizational culture will influence financial reporting and this is consistent with prior researches done by Lestari and Yadiati (2014), Salter and Niswander (1995), Yurekli (2016), Ji et al (2018).
-Descriptively, organizational culture dimensions such as the regulations that were measured using organizational culture statement that explains how do the respondents feel towards the usefulness of applying rules to financial reporting in an organization as indicator, the highest mean score is 4,53.
-That matter indicates that organization’s members are not allowed to distribute crucial information of an organization to outsiders as it will greatly influence the preparations of financial statements.
-In the observed behavioral regularities dimension that was measured through organizational statement that explains how do the respondents feel about the usefulness using terminologies in financial reporting as managers, finance officers, or employees has the lowest mean score of 3,66.
-This matter indicates that the terminologies in financial reporting such as obligations, bad debts, or prepaid income are not understood correctly by the organization’s members.
-These flawed comprehensions often cause errors in financial recording which could have been avoided so that the causes of errors in balance sheet and profit and loss statement will not surface.
-Simply, prepaid income happens when an organization accepts some amount of money income, however the organizations have not given any services or goods sold to the customers fully in specific accounting period.
-Prepaid income cannot be recorded in certain accounting period as income received, but should be recorded when services or goods agreed have been done.
-Prepaid income cannot be recorded directly as general income.
-The organization’s management needs to do adjustments at the end of every accounting period by using adjusting journal entry.
-Within the Norms dimensions that were measured using three indicators applied to an entity, individual and groups are included to good category, yet it is still not ideal and is still flawed which mainly is caused by the activities which are not fully practiced and thus influence the result.
-It is also caused by the nonexistence of high expectation in achieving optimal work results and by the giving of focus to the end of job results that become responsibilities.
-In Dominant Values dimensions that were gauged by two indicators are included in good category but it is still not ideal because the habits to use new and better methods in working have not been established especially when there is the non-existent of rewards for those who find new ways in working.
-For Philosophy Dimension, flaws are related with the existing regulations and procedures in the applications of arranging the financial statements.
-The applications frequently have not facilitated the environmental uncertainty such as the changing of tax rate or new government regulations which will result in the applications used in an organization to be changed.
-For the Feeling dimensions, which were measured through the organizational ambience are included in good category.
-However, flaws still exist particularly in honesty and tolerance aspects because not all of the organization’s members have understood the differences of views among colleagues in preparing financial statements.
+Organizational culture influences financial reporting, and this is consistent with prior studies carried out by Lestari and Yadiati (2014), Salter and Niswander (1995), Yurekli (2016), Ji et al. (2018).
+Descriptively, its dimensions, such as the regulations that were measured using organizational culture statement that illustrates the manner the respondents feel towards the usefulness of applying rules to financial reporting in an organization as an indicator, had the highest mean score of 4,53.
+This issue implies that members of an organization are not permitted to share crucial information with outsiders as it greatly influences the preparation of financial statements.
+In accordance with the observed behavioural regularities, the dimensions measured based on organizational statement that illustrates the manner the respondents feel about the usefulness of applying terminologies in financial reporting as managers, finance officers, or employees have the least mean score of 3,66.
+This shows that members of the organization misunderstand certain terminologies such as obligations, poor debts, or prepaid income.
+These flawed comprehensions often lead to errors in financial recordings such as balance sheet, profit, and avoidable loss statement.

+Conversely, prepaid income occurs when an organization accepts certain amount of money, when it has not offered any services or goods completely sold to customers in specific accounting period.
+Prepaid income need not be recorded during certain accounting period as money received, rather it needs to be recorded when services or goods agreed upon have been rendered.
+It need not be directly recorded as general income.
+The management of the organization needs to make certain adjustments at the end of every accounting period by adopting an adjusting journal entry.
+Irrespective of the Norms dimensions that were measured using three indicators applied to an entity, individual and groups which were included in the good category, it was still reported as flawed and this was mainly caused by certain activities that were not fully practiced thereby influencing the result.
+It was also caused by the nonexistence of high expectation in achieving optimal work outcomes and by focusing on the job till it ends and this becomes a responsibility.
+However, the Dominant Values dimensions that were gauged by two indicators included in the good category was still not ideal because the habit of adopting new and more effective methods have not been developed particularly when there is a non-existent rewards for those that discover new ways of carrying out certain tasks.
+Based on the Philosophy Dimension, flaws are related to the existing regulations and procedures involved in arranging the financial statements.
+Its applications does not frequently facilitate environmental uncertainties namely the changing of tax rate or new government regulations thereby causing its applications in an organization to be altered.
+The Feeling dimensions, measured in accordance with organizational ambience are included in good category.
+However, there are flaws particularly in the aspect of honesty and tolerance because not all members of an organization understand the different views of colleagues when preparing financial statements.